Primary Palliative Care in Ireland

 For more information on Primary Palliative Care in Ireland:

-- The Primary Palliative Care in Ireland Communiques provide a summary of existing projects underway.
-The first Communique was distributed June 2014 and the second July 2015.
+- The Primary Palliative Care in Ireland Communiques provide a summary of projects underway.
+Our latest Communiques are below.
 To view them, click on the images below.

 - International Primary Palliative Care Network (IPPCN):